Keyboard shortcuts

 Caution

-Do not call any Queue submission function accessing buffers, images, or acceleration structures currently being submitted on other threads.
+Do not call any Submission queue function that accesses buffers, images, or acceleration structures currently being submitted on other threads.

 Execution

-The provided Queue submission functions are designed to support a typical swapchain-based workflow:
+The provided Submission queue functions are designed to support a typical swapchain-based workflow:

-1. Submit all commands the swapchain depends on
+1. Queue all commands the swapchain depends on

 2. Acquire swapchain